The Italian History of the Automobile

 After this I visited Lingotto, the prior Fiat factory that has since been converted into a mall.
 Among its credits is a test track on the roof, for which there is a spiral ramp at one end of the building.

-Dinner found me at the original Lavazza cafe and restaurant.
+Dinner found me at the original Lavazza cafe and restaurant for my last night of this trip.

 20120506-182937.jpg